 - “A Belarus Monetary Perspective” Markets and Money Advisory, March 2018

-One of the outcomes of the work on competitiveness is that Belarus is not currently included in the Global Competitiveness Index, and since this serves as an input to the Economic Freedom Index they aren’t covered there either.
+One of the outcomes of the work on competitiveness is that Belarus is not currently included in the Global Competitiveness Index.

-- “Ranking Belarus on Competitiveness and Economic Freedom” (with Sierz Naurodski)
+- “Ranking Belarus on Competitiveness and Economic Freedom” Journal of Entrepreneurship and Public Policy (with Sierz Naurodski)

 I feel the real opportunities for using Belarus as a case study are in governance.
 I have a presentation loosely titled “Neoliberalism, authoritarianism and governance: an interesting case”.
 But it’s a work in progress and not publicly available.